 She earned a B.A., M.S. and Ph.D. from the University of Southern California and is Professor Emeritus from Fullerton College.

 In addition to continuing to write and travel, she enjoys helping people recall memories to capture their life stories.

-I am Flora Brown author, coach, speaker, entrepreneur, mom of four and grandma of three.
+I am Flora Brown author, coach, speaker, entrepreneur, mom of four, grandma of three, and great grandma of three.
 I have impacted the lives of students, educators,business owners, leaders and many audiences during my 40+ year career.
 My passion for encouraging people to make choices that lead to their happiness began when I was a junior high inner city English teacher and continued to grow deeper as I worked with university students, my own private tutoring program, and with retailers and business owners.

 I have loved school and books for as far back as I can remember.
 I loved the smell of the books, the vibrant colors of the crayons lined up in the little black box we were each assigned, the smooth finish of my desk with a black inkwell in the upper right corner.
 (My kids think that’s downright weird.)
 I especially loved my kindergarten teacher, Mrs. Bordeaux.
 In my mind she was the smartest person in the world, and I counted on her to teach me all the things I needed to know to become educated.
 I also thought she was the most beautiful person in world, resembling popular actress of the day, Loretta Young, and dressing as elegantly.